Jamire44/Springboot-w-PostgrSQL-App/README.md

 # Springboot-w-PostgrSQL-App
-This is a basic Springboot / Java project that integrates a PostgreSQL Database.
-You are able to do GET,POST,DELETE,PUT Requests.
+This is a Springboot / Java project that integrates a PostgreSQL Database.
+You are able to do GET,POST,DELETE,PUT / CRUD Requests.
 Some Error Handling also.